 Stripe Radar’s adaptive machine learning system determines the risk score and risk level for a payment and uses them to decide when to block or mark payments for review.
 The system evaluates hundreds of signals about each payment, using data from Stripe’s network across millions of businesses.
-The risk insights feature, available with Stripe Radar for Fraud Teams, identifies some of the highest impact signals that power Radar’s machine learning system, to clarify why Radar scored a payment a particular way.
+The risk insights feature, available with Stripe Radar for Fraud Teams, provides a sneak peek into some of the signals that power Radar’s machine learning system.

 Risk insights also includes information about the customer, such as matching the cardholder’s name with the provided email, and the success rate of transactions on the Stripe network associated with the email address.
 A low authorization rate may indicate suspicious behavior, because previous declines sometimes suggest past attempts at fraudulent transactions.